robertpettis/robertpettis/README.md

 ## 🧠 About Me

 - 🎓 **PhD in Economics** from the University of South Carolina
-- 🧮 11+ years of experience in quantitative research, applied statistics, and data science
+- 🧮 Decades of experience in quantitative research, applied statistics, and data science
 - 🗞️ Published in *The Journal of Law & Economics* (2022): *Pride and Prejudice: Same-Sex Marriage Legalization Announcements & Hate Crimes*

 ---